On this page

 Craft your cover letter

-Level up your LinkedIn to match your resume, latest skills and job aspirations.
-Hiring managers often verify credentials and social presence, so audit and improve your profile before you receive visitors.
+Level up your LinkedIn profile to reflect your resume, latest skills, and job aspirations.
+Hiring managers often verify credentials and social presence, so audit and improve your profile before you apply for your next job.
+Ensure your profile is up-to-date with a professional photo, a compelling headline, and a focused professional summary.

 Frequently asked questions